55 Sights in Regensburg, Germany (with Map and Images)

 2. Schloss St. Emmeram

-St. Emmeram Castle, also known as Thurn and Taxis Castle, is a castle of the Princely House of Thurn and Taxis in Regensburg, Germany.
-The current castle was built by construction work at the end of the 19th century.
-In addition to new buildings, existing buildings of the former St. Emmeram monastery were also renovated.
-During secularization, the monastery buildings came into the possession of the Princely House of Thurn and Taxis in 1803/1812.
-The castle is registered in the list of monuments in Regensburg-Zentrum and listed as an architectural monument under the file number D-3-62-000-351.
-"Archaeological findings and finds in the area of the former Benedictine abbey of St. Emmeram, today Thurn and Taxis Castle, from the early Middle Ages to modern times" are also listed as a ground monument under the file number D-3-6938-0820.
+The St. Emmeram Castle, also called Thurn and Taxis Castle, is a castle of the Fürstenhaus Thurn and Taxis in Regensburg.
+Today's castle was created by construction work at the end of the 19th century.
+In addition to new buildings, existing buildings of the former St. Emmeram monastery were also converted.
+During the secularization, the monastery buildings came to the Fürstenhaus of the Thurn and Taxis in 1803/1812.
+The castle is registered in the list of monuments in Regensburg Center and under the file number D-3-62-000-351 as a monument.
+"Archaeological findings and finds in the area of the former Benedictine abbey St. Emmeram, today Thurn and Taxis Castle, from the early Middle Ages to modern times" are also led as a ground monument under the file number D-3-6938-0820.

 3. Katharine Höllenreiner